astronomer/docs/astro/connect-azure.md

     - Azure Tenant ID and Subscription ID with a VHub
     - Resource group ID
     - VHub name and preferable name for the peering
-    - Optional.
-Firewall IP address if you use any on the VHub side.
+    - (Optional) Firewall IP address if you use any on the VHub side.

 After receiving your request, Astronomer support creates a VHub peering connection to Astro VNet.
 No other actions are required from you.
 Astronomer support will notify you when the connection is ready to use.